Emergency School Closings

 (For more information, refer to 803 Security Management Policy located on the website)

-During this Covid time visitors and parents will have limited availability to the building and student pick up at the end of the day will be drive up to door #5 (west side of parking lot).
+All visitors must check in at the school office to receive a visitors badge.
+Student pick up at the end of the day will be drive up to door #5 (west side of parking lot).

 Messages for Students